Code Review Is the New Bottleneck (And What to Do About It)

 How can we reduce PR review time by 50% or more?

-Implement a combination of strategies: use AI-assisted first-pass review, enforce strict PR size limits (under 250 lines), establish 4-hour response SLAs with review rotations, and shift review left by validating specifications before code generation.
+Implement a combination of strategies: deploy an AI-assisted first-pass reviewer (CodeRabbit, Greptile, Copilot, Claude, or Graphite Agent), enforce strict PR size limits (under 250 lines), establish 4-hour response SLAs with review rotations, and shift review left by validating specifications before code generation.
 Teams that implement all four approaches typically see 50-70% reductions in cycle time.

 What are the signs of a code review bottleneck?